alnape/FMT/README.md

 social events that took place in the city by consulting many different sites on the web.
 You can refer to www.booking.com to better understand booking dataset.

--Summary.pdf: Powerpoint presentation about the FMT.
+- Summary.pdf: Powerpoint presentation about the FMT.
--Detecting events through hotel room prices.pdf: FMT explanation.
+- Detecting events through hotel room prices.pdf: FMT explanation.